The ultimate 3 to 10-day Tulum itinerary for first-timers

 If you have time you can squeeze in more than one cenote in one day

-Among the most interesting Cenotes in Tulum, check out the Grand Cenote, a very popular cenote 10 minutes from Tulum Town, Cenote Cristalino and Escondido, which you can reach by bike or among the newest discovery Cenote Corazón and the spectacular Kaan Luum lagoon.
+Among the most interesting Cenotes in Tulum, check out the Grand Cenote, a very popular cenote 10 minutes from Tulum Town, Cenote Cristalino, and Escondido, which you can reach by bike or among the beautiful Cenote Corazón and the spectacular (but crowded) Kaan Luum lagoon.

 And it’s not permitted to swim in the cenote area since it’s very deep and there can be unexpected dangerous currents.